The Bible isn't the word of God. It contains the word of God

 - John 10:35 “If he called them gods, to whom the word of God came (and the Scripture cannot be broken)."

 Jesus never said the scriptures contain the word of God.
 He said they were the word of God.
 Therefore, we can see that the word of God is the written form of Scripture.
 In fact, we are told by Paul not to exceed what is written.
 Note, Paul doesn't say to not exceed the parts of the scripture that contain God's word; he says not to exceed what is written!

 1 Cor.
 4:6, "Now these things, brethren, I have figuratively applied to myself and Apollos for your sakes, that in us you might learn not to exceed what is written, in order that no one of you might become arrogant in behalf of one against the other."

 It is the written form that is proclaimed as being Scripture, unbreakable, the word of God, and the standard of which we are not to exceed.
-This can only be true, if the written form is the Word of God, not just something that subjectively contains the word of God.
+This can only be true if the written form is the Word of God and not just something that subjectively contains the word of God.

 What does it mean to be the Word of God?

 The Bible is full of citations where it quotes God.
 However, it also has citations of non-inspired individuals, such as Judas, Herod, etc. Satan, for example, lied when addressing Eve in The Garden of Eden.
 This means that the Bible contains a record of a lie.
 But how can such an error be included in the Word of God and still have the word of God be inerrant since a lie is an error?

 The answer is that the Bible inerrantly records the lie.
 It makes no mistakes in its reporting of events, in its proclamation of truth, and in its revelation of God's will.
 Where it may record the lies, failures, deception, etc., of various individuals, it does so perfectly and without error.
 Likewise, when it records historical events, genealogies, etc., it does so using the idioms and cultural norms of the time--yet it is without error.